 Location Initiated Individualized Texts for African American Adolescent Health (LIITA3H)

-The obesity epidemic in the US has disproportionately affected African American (AA) adolescents who have a prevalence of obesity that is almost 50% higher than that of their Caucasian peers.
+The obesity epidemic in the US has disproportionately affected African American (AA) adolescents who have a prevalence of obesity that is almost 50% higher than that of Caucasian teens.
 This higher prevalence is due in part to greater exposure to, and higher consumption of, fast food and calorie dense foods among minority populations than their majority peers.
-Finding effective ways to address dietary habits affecting childhood obesity in general and in African American adolescents particularly is vital to averting the magnitude of obesity-related illnesses and the associated costs that are likely to cloud the future of American children.
+Finding effective ways to address dietary habits affecting childhood obesity in general and in African American adolescents particularly is vital in order to avert the magnitude of obesity-related illnesses and the associated costs that are likely to cloud the future of American children.

-Youth consume a significant proportion of their calories during school, often from two sources 1) school meals and 2) other eating venues (e.g., fast food restaurants, convenience stores) near schools.
-For AA adolescents, school-related food choices are uniquely impacted by economic and environmental factors.
-Specifically, many receive free/reduced meals, thus packing a lunch is often difficult and selecting from the options at school is the most feasible approach.
-Furthermore, a significant number of AA adolescents live and attend school in low-income communities with a disproportionally high prevalence of surrounding fast food restaurants and convenience stores.
-Better ways to help AA adolescents make healthy choices in these obesogenic environments is critical to reduce the disparity between them and their peers.
+Youth consume a significant proportion of their calories away from home (e.g., fast food restaurants, convenience stores).
+A significant number of AA adolescents live in low-income communities with a disproportionally high prevalence of surrounding fast food restaurants and convenience stores.
+Better ways to help AA adolescents make healthy choices in these obesogenic environments is critical to reduce the disparities present in childhood obesity.

-This project is funded through the National Institute on Minority Health and Health Disparities (NIMHD).
+This project is funded through a National Institute of Child Health and Human Development (NICHD) R21 grant.

 Ann Arbor, MI 48109-5456